 Smarties & Coffee Crisp

 Beloved by generations, these Canadian chocolate confections are unknown south of the border.
 Smarties are colourful, candy-coated chocolate in a assortment of colours.
 Legend has it that the creation of M&M’s were inspired by Smarties.
 They come in regular and mini.
 Coffee Crisps are alternating layers of vanilla wafer and a foamed coffee-flavoured soft candy, covered with a milk-chocolate outer layer.
-Good news for you!
-They’re available on Amazon – Smarties & Coffee Crisp.
-You’re welcome!
+Click Shop Now to buy on Amazon!

-Kraft Peanut Butter – the national dish of Canada Americans really want
+Kraft Peanut Butter – Canada’s National Dish Americans really want

 Those who love it, love it a lot!
 Often shipped by the boxful south to American friends, this delicious peanut butter is strangely only available in Canada.
 It’s sweeter than typical American peanut butter and not as salty.
 I love it.
 It comes in crunchy and smooth.
 It’s available on Amazon by the tubful, or in a light version.